 The reorder bridge is a new agent with a slave bridge interface on the NoC that forwards transactions back onto the NoC via a master bridge.
 Upstream masters send traffic to the slave interface, and the traffic is forwarded through the master interface to its ultimate destinations.
 This creates a multi-hop dependency, and it is handled as described in section 1.10.2 - Fencing and Draining Across Series of NoC Elements that Maintain Transaction State.

 Power domains of the master and slave bridge elements of the reorder bridge: there is no architectural requirement for these to be the same, and a voltage boundary could be supported between them with an appropriate crossing structure.

+However, there is no compelling reason to support a power domain boundary between the master and slave elements, so we will not allow this.
+NocStudio will enforce the requirement that master and slave elements belong to the same PD.

 Fencing/Draining: upstream masters implement fencing and draining for traffic flowing between them and the reorder bridge, including the power domain(s) of both master and slave elements of the reorder bridge.